lewis-revill/morello-sdk/README.md

 1. `scripts/build-all.sh`: Runs all steps in sequence
 Download and compile everything.
-Accepts either --x86_64 or --aarch64.
-The default is --aarch64 and is assumed if neither is specified.
+Accepts either `--x86_64` or `--aarch64`.
+The default is `--aarch64` and is assumed if neither is specified.
-The --aarch64 switch downloads and builds everything from an aarch64 host.
+The `--aarch64` switch downloads and builds everything from an aarch64 host.
-Passing --x86_64 assumes an x86\_64 host
+Passing `--x86_64` assumes an x86\_64 host

 1. `scripts/download-llvm-musl.sh`: Download required tools
 This clones a binary release of LLVM to `llvm`, its sources to `llvm-project` and the musl sources to `musl`.
 Accepts a variable MODE={aarch64, x86_64} and will checkout aarch64 or x86\_64 binaries respectively.
-**NOTE**: this **downloads about 3GB** of stuff.
-This can be done on another machine and copied over for speed.
+**NOTE**: this process **downloads about 3GB**.
+When building on an emulator (e.g. qemu) this can be done on the host machine and copied over.

 1. `scripts/build-musl.sh`: Build Musl
-This builds llvm's compiler-rt into `llvm` and then runs `./configure && make` in musl's root directory **with libshim enabled**.
+This runs `./configure && make` in musl's root directory **with libshim enabled**.
 Downloads a few MB of dependencies.
 Takes a while.

+1. `scripts/build-libraries.sh`: Build Compiler-RT
+This script builds llvm's compiler-rt and the crt*.o objects.

 1. `tools/Makefile`: Compile `morello_elf`
 This utility sets up the ELF headers of the Morello binary.
 Necessary since the ELF format is not finalized yet.

-1. `test-app/Makefile`: Compile a hello world program
+1. `examples/test-app/Makefile`: Compile a hello world program
 Compiles a simple hello world for the Morello architecture and passes it to morello\_elf.
+Output is in `examples/bin`.

+1. `examples/morello-heap-app/Makefile`: Compile a capability based heap test program
+Compiles a simple capability based heap test for the Morello architecture and passes it to morello\_elf.
+Output is in `examples/bin`.

+1. `examples/morello-stack-app/Makefile`: Compile a capability based stack test program
+Compiles a simple capability based stack test for the Morello architecture and passes it to morello\_elf.
+**NOTE** : To see the differences in behavior in between aarch64 and Morello, it is possible to recompile the same program for aarch64 and compare the results with what happens on Morello.
+This should point out that just recompiling the same code on Morello makes it more robust and secure.
-Output is in `bin`.
+Output for Morello is in `examples/bin`.

-A note on the long linker command: A good general purpose guide to replacing the libc is yet to be found.
-To help you understand what the command does you should:
+**NOTE**: Please refer to the following links to have a clear understanding of the implemented process:

 * refer to `man gcc` and look up each argument
 * refer to the [gcc docs](https://gcc.gnu.org/onlinedocs/gcc/) and read through the chapters on Standards and Standard Libraries